-In this article I would like to try to answer the question in the title.
+In this article, I would like to try to answer the question in the title.
 I based my suggestions on last weather patterns, that used to happen in the Mediterranean region for the last several autumnal periods.
-Besides I was (un)fortunate to experience the similar weather phenomena during my staying in Mallorca in December 2016.
+Besides I was (un)fortunate to experience similar weather phenomena during my staying in Mallorca in December 2016.
 The Mediterranean tropical-like cyclones are called also a Medicanes.
-They can appear mainly just after summer period, because this is the best time, when the main factors come through.
+They can appear mainly just after the summer period, because this is the best time, when the main factors come through.

 1. MEDICANES – A MEDITERRANEAN TROPICAL-LIKE CYCLONES

-Medicanes, or Mediterranean tropical-like cyclones are a cold-core cyclones developed over the Mediterranean Sea (Jansa, 2003), that often closely resemble tropical cyclones in satellite images.
+Medicanes, or Mediterranean tropical-like cyclones are cold-core cyclones developed over the Mediterranean Sea (Jansa, 2003), that often closely resemble tropical cyclones in satellite images.
 These cyclones with tropical and subtropical characteristics can produce severe winds and torrential rainfall with major floods in affected areas Well developed medicanes have tropical characteristics, with clear circular eyes, surrounded by an eyewall and cloud pattern.
 Like hurricanes, medicanes cause sudden pressure and wind changes in the affected areas, but they normally do not reach the same intensities (Tous, Romero, 2011).

 2. FORMER CYCLONES